cyanblur/FilteredStageLogger/FilteredStageLogger/Readme.md

 ﻿# Filtered Stage Logger

-A plugin that lists all the items that exist in a stage once you load in.
-Currently, it does not list Casino Chests, AWU drops, or recycler rerolls.
+A plugin that lists all the items that exist in a stage once you load in, or when prompted from the console.
+Recycler rolls, sale star, chance doll, and Halcyonite shrines are not tracked.

 The mod will output the items in the console, (accessible in game with 'ctrl + alt + ~'), as well as create a ItemLogs.txt file next to the LogOutput.Log file.